eed3si9n/eed3si9n.com/content/posts/10things.md

 val res1: Int = 1
 ```

 What if we wanted to store that into a `val` instead?
 What would its type be?
-This notion, sometimes called rank-n polymorphism is a useful concept that's been popping up in functional programming.
+This notion, sometimes called rank-n polymorphism, is a useful concept that's been popping up in functional programming.
 See for example [FunctionK](/herding-cats/FunctionK.html).
 Scala 3 added [polymorphic function](https://docs.scala-lang.org/scala3/reference/new-types/polymorphic-function-types.html) and corresponding polymorphic function type, so poly function can be passed around.

 ```scala
 scala> val makeList = [a] => (a: a) => List(a)